 Related: The Case Against Upfront Pricing

 The point of this article is to explain what’s happening to some passengers, and to tell them how to get around being overcharged without breaking any terms of service.
-Hopefully they’ll be thankful they’re saving money, and decide to pass that along to their driver as a tip.
+Hopefully they’ll be thankful they’re saving money, like they do when they use a free ibotta promo code, and decide to pass that along to their driver as a tip.

 Here’s Where it Gets Odd

 I live in the San Diego market where the rate for passengers is $1.10 per mile and $.15 per minute.
 I’ve taken numerous rides between my house and the airport, during which that price never changed.
 What I would pay for an airport ride tended to be about $55 – $60 for a ride from the airport, the difference being the fee the San Diego airport charges Uber.

 A few months ago I started regularly taking a Monday morning trip to the airport, then another ride home from the airport Tuesday evening.
 Even the dumbest AI program can figure out that I’m a business traveler.
 The fact I’m using a business profile helps as well.
 Uber knows where I live, where I fly out of, where I work, and where I tend to stay when I’m in Sunnyvale.

 The AI program figured out I’m a business traveler and started jacking up my prices.
 My upfront price to the airport started showing up around $70, and my ride home was close to $80.
 No surge.
 Just a much higher price for the same trip.
 Uber’s thoughts?
 Maybe ‘He’s on an expense account!
 He doesn’t care what he’s paying!’

 This isn’t a conspiracy theory, by the way.
 Uber admitted in an interview they were going to experiment with charging some customers more and others less.
 This is just the first concrete evidence I’ve seen of it in action.